Privacy Policy

 When you import a CSV file, the Extension offers an AI-powered column mapping feature to automatically match your spreadsheet columns to the expected hearing fields.
 To do this:

-This is the only feature in the Extension that sends any data to an external server.
-If you prefer not to use it, you can manually map columns instead.
+Alongside SMS messaging (Section 8), this is one of only two features in the Extension that may send data to an external server.
+If you prefer not to use AI column mapping, you can manually map columns instead.

 The Extension reads hearing data that is already loaded in your browser when you visit the EOIR Case Access portal.
 It does not: